 Investors of GPB or any GPB Capital investments, please call 1-866-817-0201 about potential loss recovery.
 Initial consultations are free and confidential.
 Jeffrey Pederson is a private attorney who is currently investigating and handling GPB cases.
 He has successfully represented investors nationwide in obtaining settlements or judgments for investment losses.

 Information exists to support that GPB Capital was inappropriately sold by independent brokerage firms across the country.
 These investments are now illiquid and essentially worthless.
-These brokerages are liable for the losses of their investors.
+Brokerages selling GPB are liable for the losses of their investors.

 Brokerages have duties to investors in the sale of investments such as GPB.
 These investments were high-risk, and brokerage were only allowed to recommend the investments to individuals who can withstand the high level of risk and illiquidity that these investments pose.

 On August 24, 2018, GPB announced that the fund will restate its 2015 and 2016 financial statements.
 The adjustments were due to errors in income and the source of such income that came to light in audits done on the investments.

 On September 12, 2018, Massachusetts top securities regulator William Galvin started an investigation into the sales practices of independent stock brokerage firms in connection with the recommending of investments in GPB Capital Holdings.
 On May 27, 2020, Galvin filed suit concerning the fraud.

 GPB investments were always known to be very high risk.
 As such, the investments were not suitable for a large portion of the investing public.
 Brokers have a legal obligation to only recommend suitable investments.
 The motivation for selling such risky investments to moderate investors is likely the result of the excessive commissions that were paid the brokers for such sales – commissions much higher than would be paid for the sale of suitable investments.

 The Massachusetts Securities Division has information about one independent stock brokerage firm’s sales practices in connection with GPB sales, coming in the wake of GPB’s announcement that GPB has temporarily stopped bringing in new funds.
-It has also suspended redemptions while it concentrates on accounting and financial reporting.
+It has also suspended redemption while it concentrates on accounting and financial reporting.

 In addition, there is an issue with the failure to file financials.
 Such a failure should have been discovered by any brokerage firm selling the investments and should have been a red flag of the extreme risk in the recommendation of the investments.
 Two private GBP investments that are required because of their size to file financial statements with the Securities and Exchange Commission failed to meet filing deadlines.